Srijon25/ChronosLang/spec.md

     ► Must be declared using
        temporal x = <expr>

-    ► Or created implicitly before scheduled events assign to them.
+    ► Or created implicitly when a scheduled event is first applied (Timeline may create TemporalVar for a missing name at apply-time).

-● Scheduled assignment like x = 5 @ t+2s requires x to already exist at prelude time.
+● If you want x to have a readable value at t=0, declare it first (e.g., temporal x = 0) before reading it.

 **TypeError (arithmetic, function calls, tensor ops)**